heisfaithful/heisfaithful.github.io/_posts/2020-03-12-coronavirus3.md

 ## Some tips on transmission

 A colleague (Peter Kasson) who has been reading the ECDC, CDC, and WHO-China reports passed along this info via Facebook which seemed useful: Most transmission is from droplets at close range, or surfaces (then touching your eyes/nose/mouth).
 The key idea then is to avoid close-range droplet transmission and touching contaminated surfaces and then your face.
 This leads to things like the six-foot guidelines, etc.

+## Don't panic, but do take action.

+I stand by what I've [written previously](https://heisfaithful.github.io/current/events/2020/03/11/coronavirus2.html); I don't want people to panic.
+We're not all going to die as a result.
+But we have a chance to reduce how severe this is going to be, so I'm advocating that we act as much as possible to do so -- and try to get those around us and our school systems to also take it seriously.
+As a Christian, I also believe each of us can trust God even in the midst of this uncertainty and turmoil, because our future is already safe and secure in his hands.
+But we should still take the actions we can, while also carefully considering our hearts -- we need to act with prudence and care, not out of terror.